xforce/anno1800-mod-loader/README.md

 Other file types can't be 'merged' obviously, so there we just load the version of the last mod that has that file.
 (Mods are loaded alphabetically).

+# Installation

+Head over to the releases page and download the loader.zip from the latest release.
+Unzip the contents to the location where Anno1800.exe is (For uplay default that would be C:\Program Files (x86)\Ubisoft\Ubisoft Game Launcher\games\Anno 1800\Bin\Win64), you will be asked to overwrite python35.dll, just accept that.

+You probably also need the VS 2019 Redist https://aka.ms/vs/16/release/VC_redist.x64.exe

+And that's basically it.

+Mods will be loaded from `C:\Program Files (x86)\Ubisoft\Ubisoft Game Launcher\games\Anno 1800\mods` assuming default Uplay path.
+For an example zoom extend mod see the `examples` directory.

 # Building

 You need Bazel, Visual Studio 2019 and that _should_ be it.